A Pseudo-likelihood Approach to Under-5 Mortality Estimation: Application

-The log-quad approach performs adequately in general as well, with a few key caveats.
-First, U5MR is assumed to be estimated with no uncertainty.
+The log-quad approach performs adequately, though it is important to note that while the point estimates may be reasonable, the uncertainty quantification is less so.
+In particular, U5MR is assumed to be estimated with no uncertainty.
 This is not a desirable property of this approach since our estimates of U5MR that are input to the log-quad model are themselves estimated with uncertainty.
 Second, we note that the uncertainty bands around the log-quad point estimates are in general much wider than the confidence bands for the parametric models.
 The confidence bands surrounding the parametric models may be interpreted at each age $x$ with a 95\% confidence interval interpretation based on resampling observations from the finite population, whereas the uncertainty surrounding the log-quad model does not have as straightforward of an interpretation.
 Furthermore, out of all of the analyses conducted, only the log-quad models for Namibia (both time periods) provided estimates and confidence bands that would be considered reasonable by \cite{guillot2022modeling}.
 All other countries either had estimated values for certain parameters outside the range suggested by \citet{guillot2022modeling}, or an increasing hazard by age in the uncertainty interval computed, which is unrealistic.

 In general, the discrete hazards approach performed well, though perhaps not sufficiently better than some of the proposed parametric models (such as lognormal or piecewise exponential) to justify the need for six parameters in estimating the survival curve.
-Futhermore, assuming a constant hazard over certain age intervals is not necessarily an assumption we wish to make, as it is unrealistic even at a fine scale of age groups.
-Additional comments on the results of the application can be found in Appendix \ref{sec:additional_results}.
+Furthermore, assuming a constant hazard over certain age intervals is not necessarily an assumption we wish to make, as it is unrealistic even at a fine scale of age groups.
+Additional comments on the results of the application can be found in Section D of the supplementary material.